harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-06-26 Thu: Prepartion of Q2 newsletter, reviewing team's progress updates and piecing together the article.

+2025-06-25 Wed: [Promotion](https://x.com/harmonyprotocol/status/1938092244940321043) of FlappyH1.
+Creation of 5.country graphics in prepartion for the Q2 newsletter.

 2025-06-24 Tue: Sync with Theo on Q2 video and the upcoming report.
-Thread on 5.country + design of a graphic.
+[Thread](https://x.com/harmonyprotocol/status/1937623040134988124) on 5.country + design of a graphic.
 Insight for the tweet: In training robot fingers, precision isn’t mastery...dexterity emerges through real-world contact, where errors aren’t bugs but building blocks for intuition.

 2025-06-23 Mon: Writing and tweeting the [progress thread](https://x.com/harmonyprotocol/status/1937362764621922365).
 Review of team's Q2 progress and beginning to write the introduction.